aletheia-foundation/aletheia-admin/media-strategy.md

 * If you are in a position to meet up with people face to face try and have regular meetups.
 Once every two weeks or once a month is a good cadence.
 * If you want, try and do different things.
 Whether they're hackathons, workshops, building sessions or just get togethers, you can plan different events to keep your membership engaged.
 * Meetings are great for generating content.
 Post about your experiences, events, new members, volunteers, wins and lessons learned.

+If you want to plan face to face events, Mozilla has a great resource for running awesome events [here](https://mozilla.github.io/open-leadership-training-series/articles/running-awesome-community-events/designing-an-open-event/).